Yannick leads Mahler, Haydn, and Xi, with cellist Sheku Kanneh-Mason and soprano Pretty Yende

-Join us on Sunday, March 12 at 1 p.m. on WRTI 90.1 and Monday, March 13 at 7 p.m. on WRTI HD-2 as The Philadelphia Orchestra in Concert brings you a program of Haydn and Mahler plus a world premiere by Xi Wang.
+Join us on Sunday, July 23 at 1 p.m. on WRTI 90.1 and Monday, July 24 at 7 p.m. on WRTI HD-2 as The Philadelphia Orchestra in Concert brings you an encore presentation of Haydn and Mahler plus a world premiere by Xi Wang.
 The program features two exciting soloists: British cello sensation Sheku Kanneh-Mason and the celebrated South African soprano Pretty Yende.
 The Philadelphia Orchestra’s music director, Yannick Nézet-Séguin, is on the podium.

 Sheku Kanneh-Mason is featured in Joseph Haydn’s Cello Concerto No. 2 in D major.
 Kanneh-Mason first gained renown by winning the BBC Young Musician Competition in 2016.
 This led to a performance at the wedding of the Duke and Duchess of Sussex in 2018 — an event that made him a household name.
 He makes his Philadelphia Orchestra debut with this appearance, playing a work Haydn wrote some 240 years ago for another British cellist, John Cervetto.
 This concerto leaves its cadenzas up to the performer, and Kanneh-Mason composed one for the second movement — one of several topics he covers in an interview with WRTI’s Susan Lewis.